Jane Seymour (actress): Acting career

-Seymour appeared in the Hallmark Channel film Dear Prudence (2008); the romantic comedy Love, Wedding, Marriage (2011); and the Hallmark Movie Channel film Lake Effects (2012).
+She later appeared in the Hallmark Channel film Dear Prudence (2008), the romantic comedy Love, Wedding, Marriage (2011), and the Hallmark Movie Channel film Lake Effects (2012).

-In April 2016, she starred as Florence Lancaster in Noël Coward's play The Vortex, presented in Singapore by the British Theatre Playhouse.
-In 2022, Seymour began playing the title role on the Irish Acorn TV series Harry Wild.
+In April 2016 she starred as Florence Lancaster in Noël Coward's play The Vortex, presented in Singapore by the British Theatre Playhouse.
+In 2022, she began playing the title role on the Irish Acorn TV series Harry Wild.

-In 2020, Jane starred in Ruby's Choice, an Australian comedy/drama produced and directed by Michael Budd.
-It follows Ruby (played by Seymour) as a woman with early dementia and its impact on her and her family when she is no longer able to live independently and moves in with her family.
-Jane won Australian screen industry Network Award for best actress.

-The film was released theatrically across Australia and New Zealand on 3 March 2022.
-On 7 March 2022, Ruby's Choice premiered in Santa Barbara, California at the 37th Santa Barbara International Film Festival where it was a Nominee Best International Feature Film.
-On 24 September 2023, at the Burbank International Film Festival (BIFF), won Best Foreign Film and Best Feature Film with Ruby's Choice.
+In 2020, she starred in Ruby's Choice, an Australian comedy/drama produced and directed by Michael Budd, which follows her title role, Ruby, as a woman with early dementia, and its impact on her and her family when she is no longer able to live independently and moves in with the family.
+The role won her the Australian screen industry Network Award for best actress.
+The film was released theatrically across Australia and New Zealand on 3 March 2022 and on 7 March 2022 premiered in Santa Barbara, California, at the 37th Santa Barbara International Film Festival where it was a Nominee Best International Feature Film.
+Seymour's 'Ruby's Choice' made the U.S. premiere at the Burbank International Film Festival (BIFF), winning Best Foreign Film and Best Feature Film.
 The event coincided with the honouring of the legendary filmmaker Tim Burton.
-'Ruby's Choice' will be released nationwide in North America on May 7th, 2024."
+'Ruby's Choice' releasing nationwide in North America on May 7th, 2024."

-Seymour appeared in the Netflix movie, Irish Wish, released on March 15, 2024, on Netflix.
-It debuted at number one on Netflix's most watched films list two days after its release.
+Seymour then appeared in the Netflix movie, Irish Wish, released on 14 March 2024, on Netflix.
+Debuing at number one on Netflix's most watched films list - two days following its release.

-In 2025, Seymour began hosting an Acorn TV/BBC America series called Relative Secrets.
+In 2025, she began hosting an Acorn TV/BBC America series called Relative Secrets.